 NOTICE OF ANNUAL MEETING OF SHAREHOLDERS 1

-MANA OF MENT IN FORMATION OF ONLY AD

 MANAGEMENT INFORMATION CIRCULAR

 Introduction

-OFNEDAL PROVV MATTERS
+IIIII Oduction

 GENERAL PROXY MATTERS

+Who is soliciting my proxy?

 Who can vote?

+Principal Shareholders

 How do I vote?

 How do I vote if I am a registered Shareholder?

 How do I vote if I am a non-registered Shareholder?

 How do I complete the form of proxy?

 How do I attend and participate at the Meeting?
-5

 If I change my mind, how can I revoke my proxy?

-6
+DUOINEGO OF THE MEETING ,

 BUSINESS OF THE MEETING

-Presentation of Financial Statements

 Election of Directors

 Appointment of Auditors

 Advisory Vote on Executive Compensation

 Consideration of Other Business

-THE NOMINATED DIRECTORS 10
+Consideration of Other Dusiness IX

+BOARD NOMINEES 44

-Board Nominees.
+Board Nominees

-Shareholdings of Nominated Directors
+Shareholdings of Board Nominees

 Other Public Company Directorships / Committee Appointments

 Policy on Other Directorships

 Board Interlocks

-Majority Voting for Election of Directors 18
+Majority Voting for Election of Directors

 Sessions without Management

-Retirement Policy and Director Term Limits 18
+Retirement Policy and Director Term Limits

-Expectations for Individual Directors, Succession Planning and Skills Matrix
+Expectations for Individual Directors, Succession Planning and Skills Matrix 2

-Diversity Policy 18
+Diversity Policy 22

-STATEMENT OF EXECUTIVE COMPENSATION 24

-Letter from the Chair of the GHRC and the Chairman to Shareholders

-Governance and Human Resources Committee Report to Shareholders 23

-Covernation and Flating Processing Control Con
+Additional Disclosure Relating to Directors

+•

-COMPENSATION DISCUSSION AND ANALYSIS 24
+COMPENSATION DISCUSSION AND ANALYSIS 27

-STATEMENT OF GOVERNANCE PRACTICES 43
+STATEMENT OF GOVERNANCE PRACTICES 50

 Board of Directors

-Independence
+Independence 50

-Chairman of the Board of Directors
+Chair of the Board of Directors 50

-Independent Directors' Meetings
+Independent Directors' Meetings 50

 Attendance Record

+Board Size 5'

-Board SizeBoard Mandate
+Board Mandate

-Audit Committee Information.
+Audit Committee Information

 Position Descriptions

 Chief Executive Officer

 Chief Financial Officer

-Standing Committee Chairs 44
+Standing Committee Chairs

 Orientation and Continuing Education

-Strategic Planning Oversight

 Risk Management Oversight

 Shareholder Engagement

 Directors Attendance Record

-Public Disclosure Policy 47
+Public Disclosure Policy

+Trading Guidelines 54

-Code of Ethics 47
+Code of Ethics 54

-Nomination of Directors 48
+Nomination of Directors 55

 Compensation

 Board Committees

 Assessments

 Director Term Limits

-Representation of Women on the Board and in Executive Officer Positions, Considerations and Targets
+Representation of Women on the Board and in Executive Officer Positions, Considerations and Targets 56

-COMMITTEES 50
+COMMITTEES 57

-Audit Committee 50
+Audit Committee

 Governance and Human Resources Committee

-OTHER IMPORTANT INFORMATION 53
+OTHER IMPORTANT INFORMATION 60

 Interest of Informed Persons in Material Transactions

 No Indebtedness of Directors and Officers

 Future Shareholder Proposals

-ADDITIONAL INFORMATION 54
+ADDITIONAL INFORMATION 61

 Documents you can request

 Receiving information electronically

 How to Sign Up - Registered Shareholders

 How to Sign Up - Non-Registered Shareholders

-QUESTIONS AND FURTHER ASSISTANCE 55
+QUESTIONS AND FURTHER ASSISTANCE 62

+APPROVAL OF DIRECTORS 63

 APPENDIX A CHARTER OF THE BOARD OF DIRECTORS A-1

-APPENDIX B LONG-TERM INCENTIVE PLANS B-1
+APPENDIX B LONG-TERM INCENTIVE DLANS R_1